Synchronicity89/ChessNode/readme.md

     - A test suite verifying correctness against expected input-output behaviors.
 4. The developer plugs the new component into the engine using the config page.
 5. The system recompiles to WASM and Native forms automatically.

 ---

+### Running AI actions on GitHub Pages

+The "AI Actions" buttons in `engine-dev.html` are intentionally serverless-friendly:
+- On GitHub Pages they open a pre-filled GitHub Issue rather than calling an API with secrets.
+- A future GitHub Actions workflow can watch for `ai-request` labeled issues and auto-generate code & tests in a PR using stored secrets.
+- No secret keys are exposed to the browser; everything sensitive remains in CI or a private backend.

+Alternative integration patterns:
+- Local gateway: run a local tool with your API key; the UI targets `http://localhost:<port>` during development only.
+- Serverless function: deploy a small authenticated endpoint (Cloudflare Workers / Netlify / Vercel) that receives structured prompts and returns generated components.
+- Offline model: integrate a lightweight in-browser model (WebGPU/WASM) for small heuristic modules without external calls.

+This prevents accidental key leaks while keeping the workflow transparent: idea → issue → automated PR → review → merge.

+---

+### Issue-driven AI workflow (automation)

+How it works:
+- The "AI Actions" buttons open a pre-filled GitHub Issue labeled `ai-request`.
+- A GitHub Actions workflow (`.github/workflows/ai-issue-autopilot.yml`) listens for such issues.
+- The workflow creates a branch, scaffolds placeholder code/tests, pushes it, and opens a Pull Request.
+- You (or future automation) replace the placeholder with generated C++/tests and iterate in the PR.

+How to use it:
+1. Open `engine-dev.html` (locally or via GitHub Pages) and describe the request in the "Instruction Console".
+2. Click one of the AI Actions (e.g., "Add New Evaluation Module").
+A GitHub Issue opens with your prompt.
+3. Submit the Issue.
+The `ai-issue-autopilot` workflow will create a PR branch and link it back on the Issue.
+4. Edit the branch (commit real implementation/tests), or connect a future generation workflow to populate the PR.
+5. Run CI (build/tests) and merge when ready.

+Security & portability:
+- No API keys in the browser or repository.
+Future AI integrations should run in Actions using repo/environment secrets.
+- The scaffolding is cross-platform and follows the repository structure.

+---